MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/shadow-protection.md

 ## What happens when something is detected?

-When shadow protection is turned on, and something is detected, you'll see it in your [alerts queue](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/alerts-queue) with informational status.
-(Informational alerts are those that might not be considered harmful to your organization but might be good to keep track of.)

-If the item detected turns out to be malicious, you'll see its detection status as **Blocked** or **Remediated**.
-You can view these items as completed actions in the [Action center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation#review-completed-actions).
+When shadow protection is turned on, and a malicious artifact is detected, the detection results in blocking and remediation actions.
+You'll see detection status as **Blocked** or **Remediated** as completed actions in the [Action center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation#review-completed-actions).

 The following images shows an instance of unwanted software that was detected and blocked through shadow protection: